 Although Fernanda seems to have a high bar in terms of expectations for herself (her bag sits like another person, on the seat beside us) it kind of irks me that she regards everyone as either a well-oiled machine or a self-saboteur.
 Her sleeves are partly rolled.
-I notice a stick’n’poke tattoo on her inner arm, a tiny cross I think.
+I notice a stick’n’poke tattoo on her arm, a tiny cross.

 “I agree.
 Syrian refugees wouldn’t have avoided their life by mirroring, NLP and using the three magic questions.
 It’s first world.
 People spend the majority of their time in a disassociated state.
 War zones force association.
 But even thinking about third world problems is still thinking.
 It’s a picture, an emotion, and ultimately about how we relate to it.”

 “Are you saying, what, that war is the ultimate mindfulness?
 Or Syria is all in my head?”

 “It is unless you’re there.”
 She pauses, reading me well.
 “Coaching is not just about earning power, you know.
 You might want to contribute more, self-develop, be of greater benefit.”